Engaging with environmental stakeholders: Routes to building environmental capabilities in the context of the low carbon economy

 Baranova, Polina 2017.
 Environmental capability of SMEs: Capability building towards a low carbon economy.
 British Academy of Management.

-Baranova, Polina and Conway, E. 2017.
-Transition to a low carbon economy: an SME perspective. in: Palgrave Macmillan.
+Baranova, P. and Conway, E. 2017.
+Transition to a low-carbon economy: An SME perspective. in: Palgrave Macmillan.

-Conway, E., Paterson, Fred and Baranova, Polina 2017.
-The transition to a low carbon economy: a call for collaborative action towards the ‘new normal’. in: Palgrave Macmillan.
+Conway, E., Paterson, F. and Baranova, P. 2017.
+The transition to a low-carbon economy: A call for collaborative action towards the ʼnew normal’. in: Palgrave Macmillan.